rfennell/AzurePipelines/Extensions/Pester/readme.md

 - 4.4.x - Added support for multiple comma separated tags
 - 5.0.x - Added optional support for Pester 4.0.3
 - 5.1.x - Fixes issue with running tests using the 32Bit process switch (#150)
+- 5.2.x - Add support for JaCoCo code coverage as provided by Pester 4.0.4 ([issue #152](https://github.com/rfennell/vNextBuild/issues/152))

 A task to install and run PowerShell Pester based tests The task takes five parameters

 The main ones are

 - The root folder to look for test scripts with the naming convention  *.tests.ps1.
 Defaults to $(Build.SourcesDirectory)\*
 - The results file name, defaults to $(Build.SourcesDirectory)\Test-Pester.XML.
+- The code coverage file name, this outputs a JaCoCo XML file that the code coverage task can read. *Note: Requires Pester 4.0.4+*
 - Tagged test cases to run.
 - Tagged test cases to exclude from test run.